-AutoStore to appeal in U.S. Court over patent row with Ocado
+AutoStore to appeal in U.S. court over patent row with Ocado

-March 10 (Reuters) - Norwegian warehouse robot maker AutoStore AUTO.OL on Thursday said it intends to appeal in U.S. court an International Trade Commission's (ITC) decision on the company's latest patent row with British rival Ocado Group OCDO.L.
+March 10 (Reuters) - Norwegian warehouse robot maker AutoStore AUTO.OL on Thursday said it intends to appeal in U.S. court an International Trade Commission's (ITC) decision last December, the latest salvo in an ongoing patent row with British rival Ocado Group OCDO.L.

 The companies, both of which provide storage technology to the online shopping industry, have for years been locked in a series of legal battles over intellectual property (IP) rights.